Daniil's Book List

 Below are just some of the the books that influenced me or ones that I have found really insightful.
 Feel free to add your book suggestions for investors in the comments section at the bottom!
 I’ll keep adding great real estate investing books to this list as I come across them.

-Great Real Estate and Negotiation Books:
+Non-Fiction Historical Real Estate and Biographies:

 “Powerhouse Principles: The Billionaire Bluprint for Real Estate Success” – Jorge Perez.
 A lot of great real estate insights on development and negotiation here.